Download : Parent presentation 2021

 Indoor PE lessons

-The children will have an opportunity to explore and promote their physical fitness and wellbeing through movement-based games, gymnastics, dance and yoga.
-In addition, over the term children will have an opportunity to create, devise and compose movement in response to classroom curriculum based topics and given stimuli such as music, visuals and text.
-Children will be encouraged and taught to share and develop the language to feedback and comment with an emphasis on team building, problem solving, communication, decision-making and actively encouraging peer learning.
+Children will either be taught dance by our specialist dance teacher Rhian Robbins or Gym by our coach David Wood.
+The children will have an opportunity to create, explore and perform movement in response to classroom curriculum-based topics and given stimuli such as music, visuals and text.
+Children will be encouraged and taught to share and develop the language to feedback and comment with an emphasis on creativity, composition, performance and peer learning.

 Outdoor PE lessons